JacenLakiir/Tivoo/README.txt

 Input portion:
 Messing with Calendar is somewhat annoying.
 Also, our current code style is not the best, but this is only the prototype.
 Other than that, it wasn't especially hard.
 	- Siyang
+I have worked on the duke calendar parser, the parser part was not too hard.
+But I've got troubles in using java Calendar.
+Siyang was albe to fix the bugs in using the Calendar.
+	- Hui

 ???
 (FILTERING)